-The state of Washington became the 21st state to legalize sports betting this past week when Governor Jay Inslee signed a new sports betting bill into law.
-Washington also became the first state in 2020 to legalize sports betting.
+The state of Washington became the 21st state to legalize sports betting on March 25th, 2020 when Governor Jay Inslee signed a new sports betting bill into law.
+Washington was the first state in 2020 to legalize sports betting.

 How Sports Betting Became Legal in Washington